vynnguyen00/vynnguyen00.github.io/_posts/2021-10-27-first-post.md

 ---
 layout: post
 title: First Post
-categories:
-- about
+categories: about
-- welcome
+tags: [about, welcome]
 ---

 This is my **first post**.